ebaauw/homebridge-zp/README.md

 - They cannot be accessed by HomeKit apps; only from Apple's Home app.

 ### Groups
-When multiple Sonos zones, e.g. *Living Room* and *Kitchen*, are grouped into one Sonos group, the Sonos app shows them as a single room, e.g. *Living Room + 1*, with shared control for play/pause, music source, and (group) volume and mute.
+When you combine multiple Sonos zones into one Sonos group, e.g. *Living Room* and *Kitchen*, the Sonos app shows them as a single room, like *Living Room + 1*, with shared control for play/pause, music source, and (group) volume and mute.
 When this group is broken, each zone forms a separate standalone group, containing only that zone.
 The Sonos app shows each standalone group as a separate room, with separate control per room for play/pause, music source, and (zone) volume and mute.